 Drivers in Thailand drive on the left side of the road, which is the same as in the UK.
 Driving etiquette can seem quite different to the UK, with many drivers changing lanes frequently without signalling.
 Motorcycles are also common and are known to use pavements and weave between cars.
 It’s important to be cautious and aware of the way of the roads in Thailand.

 Those who hold a UK driving licence can drive in Thailand for up to 6 months.
 If you plan to stay longer, you will need to get an International Driving Permit so you can translate your UK licence to drive in Thailand.
+You will also need the following documents if you are bringing your car to Thailand:

 Ride-Hailing Apps